eagormle/riPrint/README.md

 4. Commit changes: git commit -m "Commit message"
 5. Push changes to the repository: git push origin <branch-name>

+Here is also how to authenticate yourself in the CLI

+1. git config --global user.email "you@example.com"
+2. git config --global user.name "yourName"

 ## Pull Requests (PR)

 When you're ready to merge your changes into the main branch:

     1. Push your branch to the repository.
-    2. On the repository's GitHub/GitLab/Bitbucket page, click on 'New Pull Request'.
+    2. On the repository's GitHub page, click on 'New Pull Request'.
     3. Select your branch from the dropdown.
     4. Add a meaningful title and description.
     5. Submit the PR and wait for reviews.